autodesk-forks/OpenColorIO/README.md

 Several config files are built into the library itself and these provide complete implementation of ACES color management.
 In addition, it's possible for clients to copy and edit the built-in configs to suit their needs.
 This includes the addition of custom color spaces.
+However, the color spaces in the ASWF Color Interop Forum rendering core set reserved and the behavior of that set may not be modified.

+There is a new built-in config that only contains the color spaces in the ASWF Color Interop Forum core set.
+This config is available via the string: "core-renderer-config-v1.0.0-rc1".

 NanoColor uses the same underlying transform chain optimization and CPU and GPU rendering paths as full OCIO.
 For developers, working with